q3k/bugless/README.md

 License
 -------

-Unless noted otherwise, this repository's contents are licensed under the ISC License, see [LICENSE](LICENSE).
+Unless noted otherwise, this repository's contents are licensed under the GNU Affero General Public LIcense v3.0 (or later), see [LICENSE](LICENSE).